When it comes to buying a house in Etobicoke…

 Now, we start the home search!
 We have access to a database of new listings, exclusive listings, assignment sales, and off-market listings.
 We also keep you up-to-date with market changes, mortgage rate changes, and price adjustments.

-We recommend seeing 5 homes a day max (seeing 3 to 4 is ideal).
 After a day of showings, we’ll sit down and discuss the homes’ merits and plan our next steps.

 5. Making a Strong Offer